nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

     } else {

       cat("Both freq_col and prev_col cannot be set tdo NULL\n")
-      cat("please supply either one or both column names your metadata") cat("for frequency and prevalence based analysis, respectively\n") stop()
+      cat("please supply either one or both column names in your metadata") cat("for frequency and prevalence based analysis, respectively\n") stop()